Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 Our LLB (Hons) Law with Integrated Foundation Year course allows you to work towards becoming a solicitor or barrister.

-All Solicitors must pass the Solicitor Qualifying Exam (SQE Parts 1 & 2), with the University of Chichester offering specific support for our students to take the first part after they graduate.
+All solicitors must pass the Solicitor Qualifying Exam (SQE Parts 1 & 2), with the University of Chichester offering specific support for our students to take the first part after they graduate.

 Other career paths include: